Oxyaine/RainWorldBestiary/README.md

 Entries' content is also loaded from JSON files.
 The name of the file determines the name of the entry, and the content of the file determines the rest of the entry's data.
 Like with tabs, most features should be accessible using the JSON format, however some behaviours are once again, only accessible through code, I will list everything to do with coding further down, but first, a list of entry's JSON elements:

 #### "unlock_id" : string
-The id of the creature that will be used to unlock this entry, you can see the ID by using `Bestiary.GetCreatureUnlockName()`, or by going to `AbstractCreature.creatureTemplate.name` of an instance of your creature, and removing the spaces.
+The id of the creature that will be used to unlock this entry.
+You can see the ID by using `Bestiary.GetCreatureUnlockName()`, or by going to `AbstractCreature.creatureTemplate.name` of an instance of your creature, and removing the spaces.

 #### "locked_text" : string
 `Default = "This entry is locked."`
 The text / tip that is shown when attempting to read the entry while its locked.
 Can be used to show a tip on where to find the creature and so on.
+This gets run through the in game translator, so you can just give it an ID and add the translation logic for it in the short strings dictionary file.

 #### "entry_icon" : string
-The icon of the entry, use this if your entry only has 1 icon, otherwise use ["entry_icons"](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#entry_icons-:-string[]).
+The icon of the entry, use this if your entry only has 1 icon, otherwise use ["entry_icons"](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#entry_icons--string).
 This is the name of the icon in the atlas manager, make sure to load all your custom icons into the atlas manager, or nothing will happen.
 You can do this in code using:
 `Futile.atlasManager.LoadImage()`